alorthius/microservices/README.md

-# Lab 3: Microservices using Hazelcast Distributed Map
+# Lab 4: Microservices with MessageQueue

 ### Setup